 Our reading programme allows pupils time to get to grips with texts, not only in reading sessions but in literacy skills lessons where they practice comprehending their reading.
 Children also listen to an adult read a class novel every day, adults reading in assembly sessions and they are listened to regularly by adults.
 Not only this, they listen to one another when reading and offer support/feedback.

-Reading is focused on heavily in all areas of the curriculum and a certain level of reading prowess is worked towards in each year.
-Reading areas are in each class and we have just open a Starbooks reading café in the library in the centre of school.
+Reading is focused on in all areas of the curriculum and a certain level of reading prowess is worked towards in each year.
+Reading areas are in each class and we have just opened a Starbooks reading café in the library in the centre of school.

 Below are some good ideas for helping your child understand their reading: